Restaurant Workflow

 Send an immediate acknowledgement

 A fast first response matters.
 Automation can confirm that the inquiry was received, set expectation on next steps, and stop the lead from assuming nobody is going to reply.
+Paris Cafe cut web-lead response to under 60 seconds with this same pattern applied to reservations and general inquiries.

 Collect the details your events lead actually needs